Linear algebra and group theory: 16c. Truncated characters

 \begin{proof} We use the formula that we found in Theorem 16.18, namely:

 By doing now some combinatorics, for instance in relation with the cumulants, this gives the results.
 We refer here to \cite{bco} and various related papers. \end{proof}

-All the above is quite interesting in relation with theoretical probability.
-Let us recall indeed from the first part of this book that we have 4 main limiting results in probability, namely discrete and continuous, and real and complex, which are as follows:
+All the above is quite interesting in relation with questions from theoretical probability.
+Let us recall indeed that we have 4 main limiting results in probability, namely real and complex, and discrete and continuous, which are as follows:

-We also know that the limiting laws in these main limiting theorems are the real and complex Gaussian and Bessel laws, which are as follows:
+We also know from chapter 12 that the limiting laws in these main limiting theorems are the real and complex Gaussian and Bessel laws, which are as follows:

 Moreover, we have also seen in the above that at the level of the moments, these come from certain collections of partitions, as follows:

 The point now is that, according to our general easiness philosophy, and also to Theorem 16.19, there are some Lie groups behind all this probability theory, namely the basic real and complex rotation and reflection groups, which as follows: